GAMS-dev/gams.jl/README.md

 when it comes to variable and constraint naming.
 Use the attributes `GeneratedVariableName`, `GeneratedConstraintName`, `OriginalVariableName`, `OriginalConstraintName` to query a GAMS symbol name from a JuMP symbol and vice versa.
-This can help for debugging, e.g., in case of GAMS compilation errors.
+This can help for debugging, for example, in case of GAMS compilation errors.
 For example:
 ```julia
 using GAMS